Martuni, Armenia

 Martuni (Մարտունի), is a town in the Martuni Municipality of the Gegharkunik Province of Armenia, located on the southern shores of Lake Sevan.
 As of the 2011 census, the town had a population of 12,894.
 As per the 2016 official estimate the population of Martuni is around 11,200.
+As of the 2022 census, the town had a population of 11,287.

 Etymology

 During the medieval period, the area of present-day Martuni was known as Mets Kznut.
 Between 1830 and 1922 it was called Nerkin Gharanlugh.
 In 1926, it was named Martuni in honor of the bolshevik leader and Chairman of the Council of People's Commissars of Armenia Aleksandr Myasnikyan, whose nom-de-guerre was Martuni.

+Climate

 Culture

 Martuni is home to the Holy Mother of God Church dating back to 1886.
 There is also an Iron Age fort excavated in 1997 by an Armenian-Italian team.

 Armenian refugees from Alashkert who moved to Martuni brought over their tradition of hemp seed kufteh.
 The kufteh is most frequently consumed during lent.
 Since cannabis and hemp are derived from the same plant, there have been times when the Martuni police have cracked down on local hemp bushes cultivation, incorrectly assuming the plants were involved with narcotic production.